Dynamic equilibrium (chemistry)

 In chemistry, a dynamic equilibrium exists once a reversible reaction occurs.
-Substances transition between the reactants and products at equal rates, meaning there is no net change.
+Substances initially transition between the reactants and products at different rates until the forward and backward reaction rates eventually equalize, meaning there is no net change.
 Reactants and products are formed at such a rate that the concentration of neither changes.
 It is a particular example of a system in a steady state.

-In physics, concerning thermodynamics, a closed system is in thermodynamic equilibrium when reactions occur at such rates that the composition of the mixture does not change with time.
-Reactions do in fact occur, sometimes vigorously, but to such an extent that changes in composition cannot be observed.
-Equilibrium constants can be expressed in terms of the rate constants for reversible reactions.